 For a more comprehensive list, visit our LLB university comparisons page.

 If you already have a degree from your home country it is important to note that overseas law degrees are not recognised by the Solicitors Regulation Authority as qualifying law degrees.
-However, students who have completed a full-time degree in any subject including law from an overseas university will qualify for entry onto the Graduate Diploma in Law or an equivalent law conversion course after which you can go on to complete either the LPC or the Vocational Component of Bar training.
+However, students who have completed a full-time degree in any subject, including law from an overseas university, will qualify for entry onto the Post Graduate Diploma in Law – or an equivalent law conversion course – after which you can go on to complete either the LPC or the Vocational Component of Bar training.

-The Graduate Diploma in Law or GDL is offered by many institutions and provides a way for non-law graduates to convert their degree into a qualifying law degree.
-The GDL can be very intense as it condenses three years of undergraduate study into one year.
-Various institutions also provide an equivalent to the GDL known as a qualifying LLM, which provides you with an opportunity to study the core requirements of the GDL as well as achieving a masters degree alongside it.
-As mentioned above, The GDL will be replaced by the SQE in 2021.
+The Post Graduate Diploma in Law (or PGDL) is offered by many institutions and provides a way for non-law graduates to convert their degree into a qualifying law degree.
+The PGDL can be very intense, as it condenses three years of undergraduate study into one year.
+Various institutions also provide an equivalent to the PGDL known as a qualifying LLM, which provides you with an opportunity to study the core requirements of the PGDL as well as achieving a Masters degree alongside it.
+As mentioned above, The PGDL will be replaced by the SQE in 2021.

 |University||Course name||EU fees (full time)||International fees (full time)|